The University of Manchester is committed to ensuring equality and diversity across the organisation.

 You are treated exactly the same as other fixed term researchers:

-- If you have <4 years of continuous service then you are placed on the redeployment register
+- If you have <4 years of continuous service then you will be classed as a redeployee

 - If you have >4 years of continuous service (with at least one renewal of contract) you are deemed to have an 'open-ended contract underpinned by funding'.
-You are placed on the redeployment register but have additional benefits including a three-month extended notice period where you are paid for a further three months at the end of your contract in the hope you are able to secure additional work.
-If you are unable to secure work during this extended notice period, then you can remain on the Redeployment register for a further three months unpaid.
+You will be classed as a redeployee but have additional benefits including a three-month extended notice period where you are paid for a further three months at the end of your contract in the hope you are able to secure additional work.
+If you are unable to secure work during this extended notice period, then you can remain a redeployee for a further three months unpaid.

 There are some fellowships and bursaries specifically aimed at encouraging those who have had career breaks to return to work: See Fellowships Section

 Returning to Work from Maternity Leave

 Why not join the University Staff Network Group?
-Find out more about the Peer Support Group for Women Returning from Maternity Leave
+Find out more about the Parents@UoM Peer Support Group

 Find out more about family-friendly support from the University including childcare initiatives to help reduce costs; a salary exchange scheme for paying for childcare, childcare vouchers and two on site nurseries (Dryden Street Nursery and Echoes Day Nursery).
 From May 2015 childcare costs incurred to allow researchers with childcare responsibilities to attend conferences and research visits are tax exempt.
 See the HMRC and this statement.